FAU-LAP/NOMAD-CAMELS/README.md

 # Changelog

 ## 1.3.1

 Fixes:

 - Removed unnecessary import in protocols
 - Having quotation marks in a prompt or a step description could break the protocol, now fixed
 - Fixed tabs on first startup of CAMELS
+- API: Fixed changing variables of protocols already added to the queue

+Features:

+- API: Now adds a UUID to all protocol executions performed via API.
+Allows you to track and retrieve the results of each protocol run.

 ## 1.3.0